zulhaqim1998/zulfikri-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
+## Run the app
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-### `npm run server`

-Make sure mongoDB database is running on port 27017 in the localhost.
+1. npm install
+2. npm start
+3. npm run server

-Express server will be run at http://localhost:8080.
+The app will run at http://localhost:3000